 Run a single command to generate a project that has everything fully configured and ready to run.

-Appsody stack for generating a sample project while keeping the entire runtime on a container.
+Appsody stacks for generating sample projects while keeping the entire runtime on a container.

 Run a single command to generate a project that has everything fully configured.